 With investors increasingly scrutinizing the governance policies of public companies, including those that are newly public, going public through a SPAC means your company will need to quickly understand governance issues.

 Consider that a few years ago, ISS began recommending investors vote against or withhold votes from the entire board of a newly public company (except new nominees to be considered on a case-by-case basis) if the board adopts bylaws or charter provisions that allow for what ISS deems egregious governance policies.
 These include, but are not limited to, supermajority vote requirements, a classified board structure and a multi-class capital structure.

-The first steps should include recruiting independent board members from diverse backgrounds (e.g., gender, race, ethnicity, work experience).
-From there, establishing independent committees and charters and then developing an annual independent board evaluation process to provide insight into performance are key.
-Once those processes are established, companies need to develop a plan of disclosing their governance policies to stakeholders.
-While certain public disclosure is required (e.g., director bios, their independence, committees and charters), the level of detail can vary, and many institutional investors are expecting more robust disclosure than has been standard in the past.
-As part of this, showcasing an awareness of environmental, social and governance issues (ESG) in public disclosures can also help to position a newly public company favorably relative to investors, customers and employees.
+As companies that go public through the de-SPAC process often are not considered newly public beginning with their first annual meeting post de-SPAC, they need to develop a plan of disclosing their overall ESG strategy to stakeholders.
+While certain public disclosure is required (e.g., director bios, their independence, committees and charters, human capital disclosure), the level of detail can vary, and many institutional investors are expecting more robust disclosure.
+As part of this, showcasing an awareness of ESG on a company’s website and in its first proxy statement can also help to position a company that has gone public through the de-SPAC process favorably relative to investors, customers and employees.

 If you’d like more information about how we support compaies in SPAC transactions or public companies with their governance policies, please write to firstname.lastname@example.org.